 Now that you have calculated your “current monthly income,” multiply that by 12 to come up with your annual income.
 The last step is to compare that amount to the median income for your state and your household size (the number of people in your immediate family).
 You can find that median income in the table that you can access on the website for The Department of Justice.
 This amount is subject to change and depends on where you live in Texas so it’s best to consult a bankruptcy attorney to obtain the exact median income for your situation.

 If your income, calculated in this precise way, is no greater than the median income amount that applies to your state and family size, then you have secured the means examine hurdle.
-If your income is MORE than the applicable median amount, you may possibly be capable to file a Chapter 7 case, but that will involve the much more involved expenses side of the means test.
+If your income is MORE than the applicable median amount, you may still be able to file a Chapter 7 case, but that will involve completing the expenses portion of the means test.

 The Purpose of the Means Test